mabatemarco/SOURC/README.md

 '/users/:id' : Displays one user, used to view profiles.

-'users/:id/projects' : Dhows all projects belonging to user
+'users/:id/projects' : Shows all projects belonging to user

-'users/:id/projects/:projectId': Dhows single project in detail
+'users/:id/projects/:projectId': Shows single project in detail

-'users/:id/projects/:projectId/members: Dhows the members (and leader) of a project
+'users/:id/projects/:projectId/members: Shows the members (and leader) of a project

 ---